alecarini/compliance-to-WHO-guidelines-on-suicide-of-Italian-articles/README.md

-# Investigating suicide narratives in Italiannewspapers: linguistic framework and compliance to WHO guidelines
+# Investigating suicide narratives in Italian newspapers: linguistic framework and compliance to WHO guidelines

 Suicide Representation in Italian Media: A Computational Analysis